openml-labs/server-demo/README.md

+:warning: **This project is archived**: And forked into https://github.com/aiondemand/AIOD-rest-api/

 # FastAPI + Database (MySQL) Server Demo

 This repository contains an example of how to provide a REST API built with [FastAPI](https://fastapi.tiangolo.com/)